 The largest uninhabited island in the world supports significant concentrations of wildlife, including 26 species of seabirds and 11 species of marine mammals.
 At Dundas Harbour we find the lonely remains of an RCMP station dating from the 1920s.
 We have also spotted walrus, polar bear, muskox and caribou here.
 At nearby Croker Bay, we have a chance to Zodiac cruise though this scenic bay and marvel at icebergs, freshly calved from the glacier at the head of the bay.

 In 1845 Sir John Franklin took his expedition of 129 men in two ships into the Wellington Channel.
 Not a soul returned from the fateful expedition.
 It was two years before search parties were launched.
 Aside from the bodies of three souls buried here, only relics were found as clues to the disappearance.
 Until recently, the three graves had left no indication as to the fate of the rest of the British party.
 Such is the interest in this story, the Canadian government recently announced a new initiative to locate the missing Franklin vessels.

-Our trip concludes today in the town of Kugluktuk.
-Located at the mouth of the Coppermine river to southwest of Victoria Island on the Coronation Gulf, Kugluktuk is the western most community in Nunavut.
-Originally named Coppermine, it was renamed Kugluktuk according to its Inuinnaqtun name meaning "place of moving waters", on January 1st, 1996.
-The Coppermine River itself is designated a Canadian Heritage River for the important role it played as an exploration and fur trade route.
-If you choose to take the optional charter flights the flight departs Kugluktuk bound for Edmonton (Alberta) a few hours after disembarking the ship.
-Overnight accommodation in Edmonton is recommended.
+Located at the mouth of the Coppermine River, Kugluktuk is the westernmost community in Nunavut.
+Known for many years as Coppermine, the community reverted to its original Inuinnaqtun name—meaning “place of moving waters”—on January 1st, 1996.
+The Coppermine River is designated a Canadian Heritage River for the important role it played as an exploration and fur trade route.
+Today we will disembark the Ocean Endeavour and make our way to the airport to meet our charter flights to Calgary.
+If you choose to take the optional charter flights the flight departs Kugluktuk bound for Calgary (Alberta) a few hours after disembarking the ship.
+Overnight accommodation in Calgary is recommended.

 Per Person, Twin Share